 Utilise Multiple Hosting Options

-Say you have an impressive collection of products and services, and you have enough sites for each and every one.
+Say you have an impressive collection of products and services and enough sites for everyone.
 You want them all to link back to each other and to your mother site to gain proper exposure.

-This is when having multiple C class IPs shines.
+This is when having multiple C-class IPs shines.
 All your sites are legitimate, and your brand is assured.
-It’s only natural for you to want your loyal customers to certain products to find out about other products under your ownership.
+It’s only natural for you to want your loyal customers to visit certain products to learn about other products under your ownership.

 Increasing your revenue and the rank of every website you control can achieve so much on search engine results pages.